Frequently Asked Questions

 Students with their families may apply to as many of the 6 Catholic high schools that do not participate in the HSPT program as they would like.

 For the 12 Catholic high schools that require the HSPT, a student’s application is incomplete and will not be considered for admission if the HSPT results are not included.
-Visit Applying to a Catholic High School on the ADW.org website for information on each school’s admissions criteria.
+Visit our website for information on each school’s admissions criteria.

 Q: Can test results be sent to schools outside of the Archdiocese of Washington?

-A: The official HSPT Score Report may be mailed to only 1 high school in the Diocese of Arlington or the Archdiocese of Baltimore for an additional $15 fee.
+A: The official HSPT Score Report may be sent to only one (1) high school in the Diocese of Arlington or the Archdiocese of Baltimore for an additional $15 fee.

 Q: When are test scores released?

-A: All parents/guardians of students taking the HSPT in December and January will receive a copy of their child’s HSPT scores via email, in January 2021.
-On the HSPT registration form, parents/guardians may request at the time of registration to have the scores sent via U.S. Mail to the address on the registration form.
-All test results will be emailed and mailed on the same day from Scholastic Testing Services, Inc. Electronic results will be emailed from [email protected] Scores will not be released until all archdiocesan testing is completed and all scores are available for release.
+A: All parents/guardians of students taking the HSPT in December and January will receive a copy of their child’s HSPT scores via email by the end of January.
+All test results will be emailed from Scholastic Testing Services, Inc. Electronic results will be emailed from [email protected].
+Scores will not be released until all archdiocesan testing is completed and all scores are available for release.
 ADW Catholic schools and the HSPT Office are not permitted to release students’ scores.

 Q: What is a good score on the HSPT?